Summer Camping Programs for Wilderness Kids Students

 Q: What do students do during the trips?

 A: Every trip includes camping and hiking.
-Beyond that, each trip has particular activities that it emphasizes, such as rock-climbing, river paddling, backpacking, or sea-kayaking.
+Beyond that, each trip has particular activities that it emphasizes, such as rock-climbing, river paddling, backpacking, rafting, or lake-exploring.
 Our longer trips may incorporate more than one of these focused activities.
 When not doing these activities, Trip Leaders may guide students through other games and activities.
 Students also help to prepare each meal and help with clean up.
 Students set and break camp.
 Students also enjoy supervised downtime each day.